ga4gh/va-spec/docs/source/quick-start.rst

 * **VA Standard Profile IMs** represent Standard Models for describing specific types of Statements or Study Results about molecular variation.
 They are generated through specializations of the GKS Core-IM.
 They are defined as conceptual information models, and derived into formal json schema through the GKS Metaschema Processor tools.

-**VA Standard Profile JSON Schema**: formal schema intended for use in data systems, which are generated automatically from the Standard Profile yaml source files by a metaschema processor pipeline.
+* **VA Standard Profile JSON Schema**: formal schema intended for use in data systems, which are generated automatically from the Standard Profile yaml source files by a metaschema processor pipeline.

-**Implementation schema**: concrete schema that are actually implemented in application data systems.
+* **Implementation schema**: concrete schema that are actually implemented in application data systems.
 May directly implement VA Standard JSON schema, or specify custom versions of the standard models in a language of choice.
 May also make application-specific changes/additions to the standard models to support implementation needs.

-While the SEPIO and GKS Core models are the basis for deriving downstream VA profiles, the evolution of these core models is driven by bottom-up requirements arising from implementation models for working data applications.
-These requirements flow upstream to inform extension or refinement of the GKS Core-IM, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core modeling principles they espouse.
+While the SEPIO and GKS Core models are the basis for **deriving downstream Standard Profiles**, the evolution of these core models is driven by **bottom-up requirements arising from implementation models** for working data applications.
+These requirements flow upstream to **inform extension or refinement of the GKS Core-IM**, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core modeling principles they espouse.

 Resources and Contributions
 ###########################